 Hedland SHS is one of three schools in the state, that are fortunate to have a Specialist Arts Program (SAP) that offers four disciplines; Dance, Drama, Music and Visual Arts.
 This is a highly popular selective program that students can only enter through application.
 Students involved in the SAP program or The Performing Arts are regularly involved in showcases held every year.
 This includes performing on stage, working back stage and exhibiting art and photography works.

-We have a large department and we offer seven different arts disciplines;
+We have a large department and we offer a range of arts disciplines, including;

 Dance is for students who love to move and have fun.
 It provides a unique opportunity to develop physically, creatively, emotionally and intellectually through both practical and theory components.
 A variety of genres are explored such as jazz, contemporary and cultural dance.
 Opportunities are explored through movement and investigation and students will also develop their understanding of dance as entertainment, and its place within society.
 Students are required to perform for an audience in the dance styles studied and view a live performance.